mzrimsek/server-config/README.md

 2. Use the provided `nonHostedTraefikRoute.yaml` k3s deployment to create a service that routes traffic to the container

 I use unRAID for my NAS OS and adjusted the web UI port to live on 55080 instead of 80 so Traefik could bind to and control port 80 on that machine

+If your Ubuntu install doesn't take up your whole drive for whatever reason [try this](https://askubuntu.com/questions/1269493/ubuntu-server-20-04-1-lts-not-all-disk-space-was-allocated-during-installation)